Drought in Western US heats up as a Senate campaign issue

 Cortez Masto said in a brief interview that she doesn’t see it as a campaign issue, but rather an issue for the entire West.

 Somos Votantes released ads in English and Spanish, thanking Cortez Masto for the funding.
-In Arizona, the Environmental Defense Fund did the same for Sinema, and Kelly has touted the funding on social media.
+In Arizona, the Environmental Defense Fund and its advocacy partner did the same for Sinema and Kelly, who has touted the funding on social media.

 Kathleen Ferris, a senior water policy researcher at Arizona State University, said drought is a politically murky subject.
 She doubts the relief funding will have any sway on the election, and even the Colorado River cuts have not risen to the level of other hot-button issues.